 Central Mission of the Organization:

 IRIS is a non-profit, non-religious organization founded in 1993 and located in Ames, Iowa.
-Its mission is to promote international education, development, and peace through rural initiatives.
+Its mission is to promote international education, understanding, development, and peace through initiatives that connect Iowans to the world.

 History of the Organization:

-The organization was originally called the International Center for Community Journalism, a combination of Anderson’s two enthusiasms.
-Journalists were brought to Iowa where they stayed at host homes and interned at newspapers across central Iowa and even in Muscatine and Dubuque.
+The organization was founded by former Lieutenant Governor Robert Anderson.
+Originally called the International Center for Community Journalism, international journalists were brought to Iowa where they stayed with Iowa host families and interned at newspapers across Iowa.
 Several stayed in Newton and interned at the Newton Daily News.
-One of them, Alexander Zhabskiy frm Volgodonsk, Russia, returned home to create a sister-newspaper relationship between the Volgodonsk Weekly and the Daily News.
+One of them, Alexander Zhabskiy frm Volgodonsk, Russia, returned home to create a sister-newspaper relationship between the Volgodonsk Weekly and the Newton Daily News.
 Articles continue to be traded between the two publications, one of the only efforts of its kind in the nation.

 Anderson and IRIS were also a key stimulus in creating OPEN (Organization Promoting Everlasting Neighbors), Newton’s sister-city organization, that maintains close ties with sister-city, Smila, Ukraine.
 It has also assisted in establishing similar sister-city relations for Oskaloosa and Adel, as well as funding support for these efforts in Marshalltown, Muscatine, Cedar Rapids, Waverly, Adel and Oskaloosa.
 These initiatives ultimately led to a sister state relationship between Iowa and the Cherkassy region in Ukraine.